 - Resume, references, personal statement

-The successful completion of either a three-year or four-year undergraduate university degree (Bachelor of Arts/Sciences or equivalent) from an accredited university, with a 75% average and at least 6.0 academic units (12 one-semester courses) in the social sciences, INCLUDING the ten prerequisite courses listed below or their equivalents.
+The successful completion of either a three-year or four-year undergraduate university degree (Bachelor of Arts or equivalent) from an accredited university, with a 70% average and at least 6.0 academic units (12 one-semester courses) in the social sciences, INCLUDING the required 10 pre-requisite courses listed below or their equivalents.

 - SDS 250R (formerly ISS 250R) Social Statistics